Some factors can help to reduce the risk of breast cancer.

 Various studies have shown that physical activity can reduce the risk of breast cancer.

-An analysis of 31 studies found that women who did the most activity had a 12% lower risk of developing breast cancer compared with the least active women.
+An analysis of 35 studies found that highly active women had a 14% lower risk of developing breast cancer compared with the least active women.

 Activity can include: